wp-plugins/vooplayer/readme.txt

-﻿=== VOOplayer - Ultimate Video Player for WordPress ===
+﻿=== vooPlayer - Ultimate Video Player for WordPress ===
 Contributors: socratous139
-Plugin Name: VOOplayer - Ultimate Video Player for WordPress Plugin URI: http://www.vooplayer.com
+Plugin Name: vooPlayer - Ultimate Video Player for WordPress Plugin URI: http://www.vooplayer.com
 Tags: flash, flash player, flv, iOS, iphone, ipad, MP4, player, html5, html5 video player, plugin, stream, youtube, video, video player, wordpress, h264, aac, h263, overlays, optin
 Author URI: http://www.imwenterprises.com
 Author: IMW Enterprises Ltd.
 Requires at least: 2.8
-Tested up to: 3.8
+Tested up to: 4.0
 Stable tag: 1.2
-Version: 1.2
+Version: 3.0
 License: GPLv2 or later

 The official #1 most powerful video player to customize, analyze and optimize FLV, MP4 and YouTube videos is now available on WordPress.

 == Description ==

-VOOplayer is the most complete video player for WordPress that allows you to fully-customize, analyze and optimize your videos (including .flv, mp4, youtube and any other self-hosted videos you may want to publish) on you WordPress site.
+vooPlayer is the most complete video player for WordPress that allows you to fully-customize, analyze and optimize your videos (including .flv, mp4, youtube and any other self-hosted videos you may want to publish) on you WordPress site.

 Here are just few of the amazing features: